pegasus-isi/pegasus/doc/sphinx/introduction.rst

    User created workflows can easily be run in different environments without alteration.
-Pegasus currently runs workflows on top of Condor, Grid infrastrucutures such as Open Science Grid and TeraGrid, Amazon EC2, Nimbus, and many campus clusters.
+Pegasus currently runs workflows on top of Condor, Grid infrastructures such as Open Science Grid and TeraGrid, Amazon EC2, Nimbus, and many campus clusters.
 The same workflow can run on a single system or across a heterogeneous set of resources.